-Buprenorphine is a high-affinity, partial mu-opioid agonist with slow dissociation, resulting in a lower risk of creating euphoria and lower risk of overdose death compared to full agonists.1 It is approved by the FDA for the treatment of OUD.
-It is also used for opioid withdrawal management and pain management.27 For OUD treatment and withdrawal management, it can be given once a day.
-For pain management, it may need to be given in three to four divided doses a day as its analgesic effect may wear off in 6 to 8 hours.1
+Buprenorphine is a high-affinity, partial mu-opioid agonist with slow dissociation, resulting in a lower risk of creating euphoria and lower risk of overdose death compared to full agonists.
+It is approved by the FDA for the treatment of OUD.
+It is also used for opioid withdrawal management and pain management.
+For OUD treatment and withdrawal management, it can be given once a day.
+For pain management, it may need to be given in three to four divided doses a day as its analgesic effect may wear off in 6 to 8 hours.
+I

-Buprenorphine may be preferred over methadone and naltrexone for OUD treatment in older adults except in patients with injectable heroin-related OUD.1 Buprenorphine has less risks than full opioid agonists (eg, oxycodone, morphine, fentanyl), but it is still a potent opioid with all the risks associated with opioid use listed in Table 1, and thus considered a high-risk medication in older adults.7
+Buprenorphine may be preferred over methadone and naltrexone for OUD treatment in older adults except in patients with injectable heroin-related OUD.
+Buprenorphine has less risks than full opioid agonists (eg, oxycodone, morphine, fentanyl), but it is still a potent opioid with all the risks associated with opioid use listed in Table 1, and thus considered a high-risk medication in older adults.

 Unlike methadone, buprenorphine can be prescribed by PCPs in primary care and other office-based settings in the treatment of OUD, whereas methadone can only be used to treat OUD in federally qualified opioid treatment centers.
-Buprenorphine (being a partial agonist) can precipitate opioid withdrawal if receptors are bound by full agonists (heroin, prescription opioids) at the time of administration (Refer to case 2).1 It should be started once opioid withdrawal symptoms develop in patients with OUD.
+Buprenorphine (being a partial agonist) can precipitate opioid withdrawal if receptors are bound by full agonists (heroin, prescription opioids) at the time of administration (Refer to case 2).
+It should be started once opioid withdrawal symptoms develop in patients with OUD.
 Buprenorphine has a ceiling effect, and this can be a barrier to the treatment of individuals with higher opioid tolerance.
 In these individuals, initial transition to methadone and then to buprenorphine may be considered.
 It has higher affinity for mu-opioid receptors than other opioids and so impedes further opioid binding.5 So, if a patient takes heroin or prescription opioids while on buprenorphine, they are unlikely to experience any euphoric effects.
 Buprenorphine does not require adjustment in individuals with renal failure.
-Compared with methadone, less is known about buprenorphine safety in older adults.1 It is preferable to methadone because it is less likely to cause withdrawal symptoms, erectile dysfunction, constipation, and respiratory depression.^{1,6}
+Compared with methadone, less is known about buprenorphine safety in older adults.
+1 It is preferable to methadone because it is less likely to cause withdrawal symptoms, erectile dysfunction, constipation, and respiratory depression.^{1,6}

-For OUD treatment, the combination of buprenorphine and naloxone is preferred to buprenorphine alone to minimize the risk of diversion and intravenous self-administration and subsequent respiratory and CNS depression.1 Older adults who have a significant decline in physical health or get transitioned to long-term care setting may be appropriate for taper and discontinuation of buprenorphine with continued close monitoring for relapse (eg, cravings are returning).7 implant.6 Buprenorphine in combination with naloxone is available as buccal film (under the tongue or inside the cheek) and sublingual tablets.
-Naloxone has minimal bioavailability when taken buccally or sublingually, and hence it does not block the effect of buprenorphine unless taken parenterally.5 Initial dosing begins with 2 mg in older adults (in combination with naloxone 0.5 mg) and, if well tolerated, the dose may be increased if withdrawal symptoms and/or cravings are not controlled.
-The final dose is generally lower in older adults than that needed for younger individuals.
-In younger individuals, the average dose range needed is around 16 to 24 mg once daily.
+For OUD treatment, the combination of buprenorphine and naloxone is preferred to buprenorphine alone to minimize the risk of diversion and intravenous self-administration and subsequent respiratory and CNS depression.
+Older adults who have a significant decline in physical health or get transitioned to long-term care setting may be appropriate for taper and discontinuation of buprenorphine with continued close monitoring for relapse (eg, cravings are returning).